mattar88/imageMaker/README.md

 # jQuery Image Maker
 ## Image maker

-> **JQuery Image Maker plugin is a response plugin that enable you to add a custom resizable texts to image in addition to merge images and Draw.
+> **JQuery Image Maker responsive plugin enable you to add a custom resizable texts to image in addition to merge images and Draw.
 It based on HTML5 canvas. **

 ## Demo & Examples